delaneyj/datastar/backends/go/site/static/md/docs/von_deepa.md

 ## Custom data attributes

-Luckily HTML5 has the concept of [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) which allows anyone to add there own attributes and still be valid HTML.
+Luckily HTML5 has the concept of [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) which allows anyone to add thier own attributes and still be valid HTML.
 The only real requirement is they be kebab-cased and start with `data-*`.
 Data star... that'd be a clever name... oh I get it!

 Before we can actually use the `data-*` we need a quick aside about signals.

 ## Signals

 Signals are a way to do fine grain reactivity in a very efficient way.
 They are similar to formulas in Excel.
-Instead of doing something like
+Instead of doing something like:

 ```js
 let a = 2;